How To Pay Off Credit Card Debt

 • Order takeout: Save big restaurant trips for special occasions like birthdays or anniversaries.
 Opt for takeout instead and skip the DoorDash fees by picking up the food yourself.

 • Buy secondhand: Just because you’re paying off debt doesn’t mean you have to sacrifice everything you enjoy!
-Cut your spending costs significantly by buying gently used items from your local thrift store or on Facebook Marketplace.
+Cut your spending costs by buying gently used items from your local thrift store or on Facebook Marketplace.

 As you go through this process, you might notice emotions associated with how you spend money.
-You might go out to eat if you’re feeling lonely or go shopping if you’re feeling anxious.
-As you figure out your budget, become aware of how your relationship with money may have played a role in how you got into debt in the first place.
+Maybe you go out to eat if you’re feeling lonely or go shopping when you’re anxious.

-Choose a Credit Card Debt Repayment Method
+3. Choose a Debt Repayment Method

 Once you’ve assessed your spending and found opportunities to cut back, see how much you have left over.
-Use this to pay more than the monthly minimum payment.

-Tailored credit card debt repayment plan
+Tailored debt repayment plan

-Personal finance is personal for a reason.
-Some debts carry more weight than others.
 You might have a credit card debt that isn’t the lowest balance or the highest interest rate that you want to prioritize first.
-You can create a tailored debt repayment plan to prioritize repaying whichever debt is most important to you.
+You can create a tailored repayment plan to prioritize repaying whichever debt is most important to you.

-Tips for Paying off Credit Card Debt Fast
+Tips for Paying Off Credit Card Debt Fast

 Pay more than the minimum

 The best way to get out of credit card debt is to pay more than the minimum.
 That’s because the minimum payment is designed to help banks and credit card companies generate revenue by charging interest.
-Minimum payments don’t really tackle your actual debt, which is why it can add thousands of dollars to your total bill and take decades to pay off!

 Start using cash

-Swap your credit cards for your debit card or use a cash envelope system to pay for things in cash.
-If you use this system already then you know: when the money's gone, it’s gone!
-Doing this can make sure you’re protecting any money you’ve allocated for debt repayment and not using it to cover day-to-day expenses.
+Swap your credit cards for your debit card or use an envelope system to pay for things in cash.
+And when the money's gone, it’s gone!

 Transfer your balance to a 0% APR card